Augusto Pinochet: Early life and education

-Augusto José Ramón Pinochet Ugarte was born in Valparaíso on 25 November 1915.
+Augusto José Ramón Pinochet Ugarte was born in Valparaíso on 25 November 1915 to a regular middle-class family.
 He was the son and namesake of Augusto Pinochet Vera (1891–1944), a descendant of an 18th-century French Breton immigrant from Lamballe and Avelina Ugarte Martínez (1895–1986), a woman of Basque heritage.

 Pinochet went to primary and secondary school at the San Rafael Seminary of Valparaíso, the Rafael Ariztía Institute (Marist Brothers) in Quillota, the French Fathers' School of Valparaíso, and then to the Military School in Santiago, which he entered in 1931.
 His school records show him to have been an average student, excelling in some topics and only just passing others.
 In 1935, after four years studying military geography, he graduated with the rank of alférez (Second Lieutenant) in the infantry.

 Military career

 In September 1937, Pinochet was assigned to the "Chacabuco" Regiment, in Concepción.
 Two years later, in 1939, then with the rank of Sub-lieutenant, he moved to the "Maipo" Regiment, garrisoned in Valparaíso.
 He returned to Infantry School in 1940.

 By late 1945, Pinochet had been assigned to the "Carampangue" Regiment in the northern city of Iquique.
 Three years later, he entered the Chilean War Academy but had to postpone his studies because, being the youngest officer, he had to carry out a service mission in the coal zone of Lota.

 The following year, Pinochet returned to his studies in the academy.
 After obtaining the title of Officer Chief of Staff, in 1951, he returned to teach at the Military School.
 At the same time, he worked as a teachers' aide at the War Academy, assisting with military geography and geopolitics classes.
 He was also the editor of the institutional magazine Cien Águilas ('One Hundred Eagles').
 At the beginning of 1953, with the rank of major, he was sent for two years to the "Rancagua" Regiment in Arica.
 While there, he was appointed professor of the Chilean War Academy, and returned to Santiago to take up his new position.